 “This is the whole heart and soul of the Tour de France,” the late David Duffield says on the day’s Eurosport commentary as Roscioli battles on.
 “A lesser rider whose job it is to work as a domestique, to get the bottles, to look after people like Chiappucci and Roche.
 Then when he’s away like this, hoping that his team-mates will help him defend the lead he’s got.”

 They did, and Roscioli was rock solid too.
-Keeping a steady speed, rarely shifting out of the saddle, the tall, powerful passista barely saw his 11-minute lead dented by the big names behind, despite the distance, the heat, the pain in his legs from the Alps and that nagging uncertainty of the long distance breakaway racing cyclist.
+Keeping a steady speed, rarely shifting out of the saddle.
+The tall, powerful passista barely saw his 11-minute lead dented by the big names behind, despite the distance, the heat, the pain in his legs from the Alps and that nagging uncertainty of the long-distance breakaway attempt.

 The day’s seventh and final categorised climb was the Côte du Perier on the outskirts of Marseille.
-Though just 600 metres at 10 per-cent, the fourth-category rated molehill was transformed into a mountain.
+Though just 600 metres, at a gradient of 10 per-cent, the fourth-category rated molehill was transformed into a mountain.

 He painfully pedalled over it, took a fresh pair of Briko shades from Martinelli and pumped his fist at the TV camera.
 In his seventh year as a professional, Roscioli rode into Marseille to take the maiden professional road race win of his career.
 Fittingly, an Italian tricolour flag was flying on the home straight as he savoured the moment.